MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/auto-charges-by-channel.md

 ms.dyn365.ops.version: 10.0.10
 ---

-# Enable and configure auto charges by channel of order creation
+# Enable and configure auto charges by the channel of order creation

-This topic describes how to enable and configure auto-charges by channel of the order creation in Microsoft Dynamics 365 Commerce.
+This topic describes how to enable and configure auto-charges by the channel of order creation in Microsoft Dynamics 365 Commerce.

 ## Overview

 You may have scenarios like applying recycling fees for group of products that are sold in all or some of the stores in California state, USA.
-This topic provides information on how to enable and configure auto-charges by channel of the order creation.
+The "Enable filter auto charges by channel" feature switch allows you to enable auto charges by channel.
 This feature is available in Dynamics 365 Commerce in version 10.0.10 or later.

 > [!NOTE]
 > The auto charges by channel feature only works when the advanced auto charges feature is enabled.
 For information on how to enable advanced auto charges, see [Omni-channel advanced auto charges](omni-auto-charges.md).

 ## Enable filter auto charges by channel

-A feature switch called **Enable filter auto charges by channel** allows you to enable auto charges by channel feature.

 To enable filter auto charges by channel in Commerce, follow these steps.

-1. Go to **System administrator** > **Workspaces**  > **Feature management**.
+1. Go to **System administrator \> Workspaces \> Feature management**.
-1. Under the **Not enabled** list, search for **Enable filter auto charges by channel**.
+1. Select the **Not enabled** tab.
+Under the **Feature name** list, find and select **Enable filter auto charges by channel**.
 1. In the right bottom corner, select **Enable now**.
-After this is enabled you can find the feature switch under **All**.
+After this feature is enabled, it will be located in the **All** tab list.
-1. Go to **Retail and Commerce \> Retail and Commerce IT \> Distribution schedule**, and then run the **1110 Global configuration** CDX job to propagate the configuration changes.
+1. Go to **Retail and Commerce \> Retail and Commerce IT \> Distribution schedule**.
+1. In the left pane, find select the **1110 Global configuration** job.
+1. On the action pane, select **Run now** to propagate the configuration changes.

 > [!WARNING]
 > If you decide to deactivate the **Enable filter auto charges by channel** switch after using the feature, the **Retail channel relation** drop down menu under **Auto charges** will disappear and you will lose all existing configurations.
 If removing **Retail channel relation** configurations would result in duplicate auto charges rules, then deactivation will fail.
 Please review all auto-charges rules and make any necessary changes prior to deactivating.